miners4charity/Mining4Vets/README.md

 https://www.mediafire.com/file/3dvjd6gn9ee2cyc/Mining4Vets.exe/file

-Note: the file is hosted on mediafire and since it is a new program,... it does produce a warning about potential viruses. (which is a good thing)
+Note: the file is hosted on mediafire and since it is a new program,... it does produce a warning about potential viruses due to new software.